 Book III begins as Archidamus, King of Sparta, invades Attica.
 This triggers a revolt, notably on the island of Lesbos, because of Athens's enslavement of its allies, which causes a proxy war for Athens with the Mytilenians.
 The Plataeans were attacked by Thebes and retreat to Athens, and Athens defeats the revolt of the Mytilenians, … Continue reading The Peloponnesian War, Book III: Invasion and Revolution

 The traditional Hebraic title for the book of Numbers is "Bemidbar" meaning "In The Wilderness."
 It is titled to honor the census that takes place in its opening chapters, followed by a reiterating of the Israelites in the Sinai wilderness following the embodiment of the Lord in a cloud.
 Eventually, at Chapter 11, the Israelites complain … Continue reading Notes on Numbers

 Erixymachus follows Pausanias, only after Aristophanes is overcome with a fit of hiccuping -an appropriate interruption for the famous comedian who once mocked Socrates in The Clouds.
-Erixymachus, appropriately, praises Eros as the superiority of the medical art, over and above the legal craftsmanship of Pausanias.
-Recall that Erixymachus is a doctor, and is a follower … Continue reading The Symposium III: Erixymachus, Aristophanes, Agathon, Socrates, and Alcibiades
+Erixymachus praises Eros as the akin to the superiority of the medical art, over and above the legal craftsmanship of Pausanias.
+Recall that Erixymachus is a doctor, and is … Continue reading The Symposium III: Erixymachus, Aristophanes, Agathon, Socrates, and Alcibiades

 Scene 1 At the outset, we encounter Orlando, an English spelling of the French hero named Roland (of Chanson de Roland, or the "Song of Roland", the great French heroic poem from the reign of Charlemagne) bemoaning his state of affairs to the family servant Adam in an orchard.
 The setting is far from the … Continue reading As You Like It, Act I